Tanz0rz/haxe-fmod/fmod-scripts/README.md

 `haxelib run haxefmod generate` emits byte-identical files from a built `Master.strings.bank` (a parity test in CI keeps the two generators in lockstep).
 Use the CLI when you want to generate without opening FMOD Studio (CI, teammates without Studio).

-## Setup

-1. Copy `ExportHaxeConstants.js` into your FMOD Studio scripts folder (`Scripts` next to your `.fspro`, or the global scripts directory from Preferences).
-2. Reload scripts in FMOD Studio (Scripts menu) or restart Studio.
-3. Press `Ctrl+B` (or Scripts -> Export Haxe Constants and Build) and pick your Haxe project's `source` folder once.
-The choice is cached next to the project.

-From then on `Ctrl+B` regenerates the constants and builds banks in one keystroke.

-## Event Enums
+### Event Enums

-Every export also writes `FmodEventEnum.hx`: a plain `FmodEventEnum` enum covering every event, with values named exactly like the `FmodEvents` constants, plus `FmodEventTools.path()` and `guid()` mappers back to the path and GUID strings.
+`FmodEventEnum.hx` holds a plain `FmodEventEnum` enum with values named exactly like the `FmodEvents` constants, plus `FmodEventTools.path()` and `guid()` mappers back to the path and GUID strings.

-The constants above are the cleanest way to use the library in code.
+The constants are the cleanest way to use the library in code.
 Enums add a mapping call (`.path()`) on top, so they exist for the places a plain string cannot go: external tools that import Haxe enums, like binding levels to specific songs in LDtk, or exhaustive switch statements where the compiler should catch a missing case.
 Ignore the file if you never need that - unused mappers are stripped by dead code elimination.

 ```haxe
 using FmodEventEnum.FmodEventTools;